athoune/Presentations/03_fastcgi/index.md

 The script file name and a stack trace are logged.

-Now, good luck to find the context, most of PHP application use a single entry point with routing.
+Now, good luck to find the context, most of PHP applications use a single entry point with routing.

 !SLIDE